The 3 Best Stretches for Baseball

 - Achilles tendinitis; and

-- Knee tendinitis, including patellofemoral pain syndrome, chondromalacia and patellar tendinitis.
+- Knee tendinitis, including patellofemoral pain syndrome, chondromalacia, and patellar tendinitis.

 Injury Prevention Strategies